hchiam/number-patterns/README.md

 = 7, 14, 21, 28, 35, 42, 49, 56, 63, 70, ...

-it also continues past 10, because of the modulo nature of the patterns
+it also continues past 7 x 10, because of the modulo nature of the patterns

 ## visual patterns: